TheAlgorithms/Python/README.md

 ![alt text][bucket-image-1]
 ![alt text][bucket-image-2]

 **Bucket sort**, or _bin sort_, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
-Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.
+Each bucket is then sorted individually, either using a different sorting algorithm or by recursively applying the bucket sorting algorithm.

 __Properties__
 * Worst case performance    O(n<sup>2</sup>)
 * Best case performance    O(n+k)
 * Average case performance    O(n+k)

 ###### Source: [Wikipedia][bucket-wiki]